otrv4/otrv4/otrv4.md

 non-interactive DAKE offers a forward secrecy that is between strong and weak, as it protects completed sessions and incomplete sessions that stall long enough to be invalidated by a participant.
-The key exchange mechanism used in OTRv4 is the Double Ratchet algorithm which provides forward and backward secrecy, as parties negotiate secrets several times using an ephemeral key exchange.
+The key exchange mechanism used in OTRv4 is the Double Ratchet algorithm which provides forward secrecy and post-compromise security, as parties negotiate keys several times using an ephemeral key exchange.

 A protocol provides forward secrecy if the compromise of a long-term key does not allow ciphertexts encrypted with previous session keys to be decrypted.
 If